paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 - featured
 discussion: closed
 ---
-I'm a huge supporter of the BBC, yet for many years I was unimpressed with much of its online output, where inconsistent design and poor implementation reflected badly upon one of our country's greatest institutions.
+I’m a huge supporter of the BBC, yet for many years I was unimpressed with much of its online output, where inconsistent design and poor implementation reflected badly upon one of our country’s greatest institutions.

 In the last few years however, there has been a shift in the opposite direction.
-The [iPlayer][1] -- the corporation's time-shifted internet television and radio platform -- is an industry leader.
+The [iPlayer][1] — the corporation’s time-shifted internet television and radio platform — is an industry leader.
 Fans of the [Semantic Web][2] can marvel at the [programmes][3] and [music][4] databases that support many aspects of the site, complete with [smart URL structures][5] that ensure data remains permanent and findable.
 A redesigned and customisable [home page][6] surfaces a wealth of information to around 13 million people each day.

 The speed at which these changes have been rolled out, has in part been aided by the creation of strict visual design guidelines, referred to as the [Global Visual Language][7] or GVL.

 {% include 'figure' with '/images/2010/02/bbc_online_gvl/mastheads.jpg'
-  caption: 'A selection of mastheads used on ’Barlesque’ sites that adhere to the Global Visual Language v2.'
+  caption: 'A selection of mastheads used on ‘Barlesque’ sites that adhere to the Global Visual Language v2.'
 %}

 These guidelines introduced a single fixed page width, added a common masthead and footer, documented how individual site banners should work and established a simple underlying grid system.
 All new pages created on the site adhere to these standards meaning users now enjoy a coherent and joined up experience across BBC Online.

-The introduction of the GVL was a huge step forward, yet I've been critical of a few aspects of it in the past.
+The introduction of the GVL was a huge step forward, yet I’ve been critical of a few aspects of it in the past.
 The insistence on using Verdana for example, especially for page headings, has lead to a few vexed comments from me on the [BBC Internet Blog][8].

 Comment in response to [Home Page Two Months On][9]:

-> In all honesty, it's bearable (just about) on the home page, but for BBC News Online, it makes the site look incredibly amateurish.
+> In all honesty, it’s bearable (just about) on the home page, but for BBC News Online, it makes the site look incredibly amateurish.

 Comment in response to [BBC Music Website Relaunch][10]:

-> Whilst I can understand the arguments for better readability, I'd much prefer to see Arial set at 13px rather than the wider (and uglier) Verdana.
+> Whilst I can understand the arguments for better readability, I’d much prefer to see Arial set at 13px rather than the wider (and uglier) Verdana.
 Its use on other sites such as BBC News Online, particularly for headlines in my opinion makes those sites look rather dated and amateurish.
 Luckily the Music site excellently demonstrates that Arial can give sites a more contemporary look, and its use should be encouraged elsewhere on the site.

-I guess you could say I'm not a fan of Verdana!
-Furthermore, the new global masthead hid much of the sites navigation behind an 'Explore' button, and also lead to occasions where logos in the banner would clash with the main logo in the masthead:
+I guess you could say I’m not a fan of Verdana!
+Furthermore, the new global masthead hid much of the sites navigation behind an ‘Explore’ button, and also lead to occasions where logos in the banner would clash with the main logo in the masthead:

 {% include 'figure' with '/images/2010/02/bbc_online_gvl/masthead_news.png'
   caption: 'The large logo in the masthead often clashed with logos within section banners.
 Originally the BBC News site showed the correct logo, but had to be altered to avoid it reading as BBC BBC NEWS.'